It’s time to reserve your seat for the 2018 Timber Framing Classes.

 When you attend our Timber Framing classes you will learn to use of a number of proven techniques developed over the years in Scotland and the UK..

-In addition, we also make use of ‘Rods’ a traditional method of measuring similar framing components used since medieval times.
+In addition, we also make use of ‘rods’ a traditional method of measuring similar framing components used since medieval times.
 Rods have the advantage over tape measures as they are much more absolute in the marking of components.

-We will be demonstrating how we use Sketchup 3D design software to visualise designs concepts to both students and our customers to good effect.
+We will be demonstrating how we use Sketchup 3D design software to visualize designs concepts to both students and our customers in all of our classes.